 German phone book order

-Language Name Language Code German (dictionary order) de English en French fr Irish Gaelic ga Indonesian id Italian it Luxembourgian lb Malay ms Dutch nl Portuguese pt Swahili sw Zulu zu
+Language Name Language Code German (dictionary order) de English en Canadian French (locale fr_CA) fr Irish Gaelic ga Indonesian id Italian it Luxembourgian lb Malay ms Dutch nl Portuguese pt Swahili sw Zulu zu

 Language Name Language Code Norwegian no Norwegian Bokmål nb Norwegian Nynorsk nn